Gale Harold: Personal life

 On October 14, 2008, Harold was hospitalized at the LAC+USC Medical Center after a motorcycle accident.
 He remained in critical condition after swelling of the brain was discovered as well as a fractured shoulder.
 Harold was subsequently released from intensive care and returned to complete his role on Desperate Housewives.
 The online motorcycle publication Clutch & Chrome, which had followed his recovery closely, celebrated his new Hellcats role with an article on August 3, 2010.

 During the shootings of Vanished in 2006, Harold shot a short video for the Amber Watch Foundation showing his support about missing children.
 In the video he stated that "nationwide 1.3 million children go missing each year" and urged people to be champions for child safety.

 Harold is a supporter of the LGBT community.
 On July 16, 2012, at the first Annual Hot 100 Party hosted by the website AfterEllen, he recorded an It Gets Better video sending his message and advising gay teens to remember their heroes.

 In 2014, Harold filed a restraining order against his ex-girlfriend, actress Danielle Saklofsky.

-The actor's sexual orientation was the subject of speculation from the public for many years, until Harold finally identified himself as a straight man.